What Do Medical Lawyers Do?

 #6 – Help You Get The Right Type Of Lawsuit Payout

 The payment will come in either a lump-sum payment or a structured settlement.
-A lump-sum is paid all at once upfront.
+A lump sum is paid all at once upfront.
 A structured payment is spread out over years.
 This helps to ensure that a child with a lifelong disability, for example, has money when they grow up to continue caring for their condition.

-A lump-sum payment is the least complicated and usually the popular choice.
+lump-sum payment is the least complicated and usually the most popular choice.
 You can set up funds from that money to pay for the child’s future medical expenses.
 Some people who received a structured payment will even sell that for a lump sum payment at some point.

 Why You Should Hire A Medical Lawyer

 Remember comedian Dana Carvey?
-He’s one of the stars in Wayne’s World, if his name didn’t ring a bell.
+He’s one of the stars in Wayne’s World if his name didn’t ring a bell.
 Well, many years back he was to have bypass surgery because of a clogged heart artery.
 But get this – the surgeon bypassed the wrong artery.
 Dana could have easily had another heart attack and died.

 The discovery of this error led to an emergency surgery to repair the damage from the first surgery.
 It took Dana two years to recover from this terrible medical error.
 He sued the surgeon for $7.5 million.
 Now, here’s why you should hire a medical lawyer.